rw3iss/just-web/Readme.md

 # What This Is:

 Example for the [JustJS](https://github.com/just-js/just[https://github.com/just-js/just) V8 JavaScript application technology (basically a much faster NodeJS alternative).

 # Note

 This library is very primitive and not intended for usage yet, but basically works.

 # How to use:

-    copy this repository into a folder within the above JustJS repository's /examples folder.
+Copy this repository into a folder within the above JustJS repository's /examples folder.

 Navigate to the folder and 'npm start' to start the existing server.

 Edit the src/server.js code (and whatever src/lib code) to suit your application's needs (see below for development).

 # To develop locally: